missreems/final-project/README.md

 #
 ## Motivation
-Since starting my first project, I have gained lots of knowledge and worked on lots of small projects gathering coding experience.
-For this application, I decided to create an animal encyclopedia with a focus on animal conservation.
+For this application, I decided to create an animal cyclopedia with a focus on animal conservation.
 I chose this subject for my project as I have a deep interest for animals.

 Many of my ideas were inspired from my project research like the [National Geographic Wild](https://www.nationalgeographic.com/animals/facts-pictures/) website, as well as the [WWF](https://www.worldwildlife.org/species) website.